 Vehicles that meet enhanced evaporative requirements utilize a vacuum-based evaporative system integrity check.
 The evap system integrity check uses a Fuel Tank Pressure Transducer (FTPT), a Canister Vent Solenoid (CVS) and Fuel Level Input (FLI) along with a Canister Purge Valve (CPV) to find 0.040" diameter or larger evap system leaks.

-Federal vehicles can utilize a 0.040" leak check rather than the 0.020" leak check required for California vehicles.
-Additionally, some programs may elect to run a 0.090" / 0.020" detection configuration and turn the 0.040" leak test off as provided for in the regulations.
+Starting in the 2017 MY, Federal vehicles can no longer utilize a 0.040" leak check rather than the 0.020" leak check required for California vehicles.
+Both California and Federal vehicles, must comply with the 0.040" and 0.020" leak check requirements.